 In association with SHOT, Envirotech has established the Joel A. Tarr Envirotech Prize to recognize the best article, published in either a journal or edited volume, on the relationship between technology and the environment in history.
 The prize is named in honor of the eminent U.S. historian of urban environments and technologies Joel A. Tarr.

 Awarded roughly every eighteen months (alternating between SHOT and ASEH conferences), the prize recognizes innovative publications that explore new ways of thinking about the interplay between technological systems and the natural environment.
 Younger scholars are especially encouraged to submit their publications.
 Articles may be submitted in any language; however, for articles not written in English, the applicant will need to provide a translation.
-The winner receives a $350 award.

 2019 – David Fedman, “The Ondol Problem and the Politics of Forest Conservation in Colonial Korea,” Journal of Korean Studies 23, no. 1 (March 2018). (read citation)

 2017 – Camille Lyans Cole, “Precarious Empires: A Social and Environmental History of Steam Navigation on the Tigris,” Journal of Social History 50 (2016): 74-101. (read citation)

 2015 – Etienne Benson, “Generating Infrastructural Invisibility: Insulation, Interconnection, and Avian Excrement in the Southern California Power Grid,” Environmental Humanities 6 (2015): 103-130.